Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 3.md

 animation data to that, we would lose our world-space position and rotation.
 Our animation does not have root motion, so the character would be snapped to the origin.
-However, if our animation did have root motion, we would want to compare it to the previous frame’s sample and ADD it to our Translation.*
+However, if our animation did have root motion, we would want to compare it to the previous frame’s sample and ADD the difference to our Translation.*

 Let’s add our new authoring component to our character and give it a clip.